milesdwilliams15/Teaching/DPR 201/Notes/02_selecting_on_the_dv.md

 1. Malcom Gladwell’s claim that 10,000 hours of practice leads to becoming a great acheiver.
-2. Rock’n Roll is currupting the youth.
+2. Rock’n Roll is corrupting the youth.
-3. High schoold dropouts.
+3. High school dropouts.
 4. Suicide attacks.

 Let’s take a look at an example using some data that were collected in a